Abelian group: Definition

 A group in which the group operation is not commutative is called a "non-abelian group" or "non-commutative group".

 Facts

 Notation

 There are two main notational conventions for abelian groups – additive and multiplicative.

 Generally, the multiplicative notation is the usual notation for groups, while the additive notation is the usual notation for modules and rings.
-The additive notation may also be used to emphasize that a particular group is abelian, whenever both abelian and non-abelian groups are considered, some notable exceptions being near-rings and partially ordered groups, where an operation is written additively even when non-abelian.
+The additive notation may also be used to emphasize that a particular group is abelian, whenever both abelian and non-abelian groups are considered, with some notable exceptions being near-rings and partially ordered groups, where an operation is written additively even when non-abelian.

 Multiplication table

 To verify that a finite group is abelian, a table (matrix) – known as a Cayley table – can be constructed in a similar fashion to a multiplication table.
 If the group is $G = \{g_1 = e, g_2, \dots, g_n \}$ under the operation $\cdot$, the $(i, j)$-th entry of this table contains the product $g_i \cdot g_j$.